The Nine Mile Creek Watershed District

 In order to protect the water and natural resources in the watershed, we issue construction permits for private and municipal development projects.
 These permits specify standards for stormwater management, wetland management, erosion and sediment control, and more.
 To find out if a permit is required for your project, please refer to our permits page, or contact our permitting staff at email@example.com.

 The District undertakes Capital Improvement Projects and other other project types to reduce flooding, improve water quality in Nine Mile Creek and local lakes, and plan for future work.
 Often in partnership with cities or other partner organizations, the District uses its resources to complete creek restorations, install raingardens, and more.
 In addition to the current projects underway around the District, the watershed has completed many projects in the past.

 We offer a variety of programs, workshops and trainings for all ages.
 These programs help you understand your role in keeping lakes and creeks clean and give you ways to take action.
 Check our upcoming events calendar to see what is happening soon.

 Cost share grant funds are available to residents, associations, nonprofits, schools, businesses, and cities for projects located within our boundaries.
 Many types of projects are eligible for grant money.
-A few examples include: raingardens, shoreline restoration, permeable pavers, and buckthorn removal with native restoration.
-Projects are funded up to 75% of the project’s cost up to the grant maximum.
+A few examples include: raingardens, shoreline restoration, permeable pavers, and native habitat restoration.
 Learn more about cost share grants.